ashutoshkumarsinha/mcpc/docs/SPEC.md

 ### 9.3 CLI errors

-`CLIError`: missing values, unknown options, missing command, invalid JSON for `--args`.
+`MCPCLIError`: missing values, unknown options, missing command, invalid JSON for `--args`, help requested.

 ## 10. Test server specification

-The bundled `test-server/` is the **only Python code** in the repository — a [FastMCP](https://github.com/modelcontextprotocol/python-sdk) stdio server used for integration tests.
+The bundled `test-server/` is the **only Python code** in the repository — a [FastMCP](https://github.com/modelcontextprotocol/python-sdk) server used for integration tests.
 The MCPC client, CLI, and GUI are pure Swift.

 | Capability | Name | Details |
 |------------|------|---------|